What is a Personal Guarantee?

 Impact of Personal Guarantee

-When an individual provides a personal guarantee, the individual allows the lender to pursue them personally if the original borrower can’t repay the business loan.
+When an individual provides a personal guarantee, the lender can pursue them personally if the original borrower can’t repay the business loan.
 This can translate into different things based on the terms and conditions of the loan agreement.
 For example, as part of the guarantee, the individual might have to give the lender permission to take possession of their assets, including investments, valuable items, homes, or other real estate properties.
 So, suppose the original borrower cannot make timely periodic payments.
 In that case, offering a personal guarantee will negatively impact the individual’s credit rating and overall credit profile.

 Uses of Personal Guarantee